 One of the financial institutions to whom the lease contracts were sold has requested that the Company repurchase additional lease contracts that the financial institution has identified that fall within the repurchase clause of the Forward Flow Purchase and Security Agreement.
 At December 31, 2022, an amount of \$6,926,644 was reported as contingent liability.
 It was not possible at that stage to predict the outcome or provide a reasonable estimate of the amount of potential losses, therefore, no provision was recognized at December 31, 2022.
-Management has completed a review of these lease contracts and booked an estimated provision for potential loss for the year ended December 31, 2023, in the Consolidated Statements of loss.

-During the year ended December 31, 2023, management completed a review of certain additional lease contracts and has increased the estimated provision for potential loss, the total amount of estimated provision for potential loss for the year ended December 31, 2023, amounted to \$11,892,406.
-At March 31, 2024, the total estimated amount of provision for potential loss on lease contracts is \$12,516,806 (December 31, 2023 - \$12,217,512), which includes a provision for claw back for the amount of \$577,701 (December 31, 2023 - \$563,887).
+During the year ended December 31, 2023, management completed a review of certain additional lease contracts and has recorded an estimated provision for potential loss.
+The total amount of estimated provision for potential loss for the year ended December 31, 2023, amounted to \$11,892,406.
+Management performs a review of the provision at each reporting period and adjusted the provision by \$2,507,205 for the period ended June 30, 2024.
+At June 30, 2024, the total estimated amount of provision for potential loss on lease contracts reported on the statement of financial position is \$10,117,516 (December 31, 2023 - \$12,217,512), which includes a provision for claw back for the amount of \$502,267 (December 31, 2023 - \$563,887).

 The Company believes that the estimated loss provision may not be representative of the actual potential loss exposure.
-Subsequent to year-end, the Company received a communication from the financial institution verifying that there are no current legal actions by the financial institution against the Company and agreeing to coordinate with the Company to enforce claims against dealers, as applicable.
+Subsequent to year-end December 31, 2023, the Company received a communication from the financial institution verifying that there are no current legal actions by the financial institution against the Company and agreeing to coordinate with the Company to enforce claims against dealers, as applicable.
 The Company believes that since the total estimated amount of potential loss is an accounting estimate, the actual loss could differ based on future occurrences.
 Revisions to this accounting estimate will be recognized in the period in which the estimate is revised.